Braniff International Airways: Deregulation and global expansion

-In 1979, international hubs were created in Boston and Los Angeles to handle expected increases in travel outside North America while international service was increased from Dallas/Fort Worth.
-From Boston and Dallas/Fort Worth, new transatlantic Boeing 747 service to Europe was operated to Amsterdam, Brussels, Frankfurt and Paris.
-From Los Angeles, new nonstop transpacific Boeing 747 service was flown to Guam and Seoul with direct, no change of plane 747 flights being operated to Hong Kong and Singapore.
-Load factors on these routes were considerable but with the at times unfair competition Braniff faced from Asian carriers, it pushed Braniff's breakeven point even higher making the routes unsuccessful once coupled with exorbitant fuel costs across the globe and the loss of significant feed from its domestic system due to severe competition from the new startup carriers and the larger mega airlines.
-This international expansion was also planned to have included flights to Tokyo, as well as an "oil run" between Dallas-Fort Worth, Houston, and Bahrain; however, these routes never commenced although service to Bahrain was approved by the US Government in 1979.
-Besides standard model 747s, long range 747SPs were acquired as well for these new international flights with the 747 also being operated to South America.
-Also in 1979, Braniff began operating nonstop flights between Honolulu and Guam and Los Angeles as well as one stop service between Honolulu and Hong Kong via Guam in addition to its long running nonstop service between Honolulu and Dallas/Fort Worth.
+In 1979, international hubs were created in Boston and Los Angeles to handle expected increases in travel outside North America, while international service was increased from Dallas/Fort Worth.
+From Boston and Dallas/Fort Worth, new transatlantic Boeing 747 service to Europe was operated to Amsterdam, Brussels, Frankfurt, and Paris.
+From Los Angeles, new nonstop trans-Pacific Boeing 747 service was flown to Guam and Seoul with direct, no change-of-plane 747 flights being operated to Hong Kong and Singapore.
+Load factors on these routes were considerable, but the at-times competition Braniff faced from Asian carriers pushed Braniff's breakeven point even higher, making the routes unsuccessful once coupled with exorbitant fuel costs across the globe and the loss of significant feed from its domestic system due to severe competition from the new startup carriers and the larger mega airlines.
+This international expansion was also planned to have included flights to Tokyo, as well as an "oil run" between Dallas-Fort Worth, Houston, and Bahrain; however, these routes never commenced, although service to Bahrain was approved by the US government in 1979.
+Besides standard-model 747s, long-range 747SPs were acquired, as well, for these new international flights, with the 747 also being operated to South America.
+Also in 1979, Braniff began operating nonstop flights between Honolulu and Guam and Los Angeles, as well as one-stop service between Honolulu and Hong Kong via Guam in addition to its long-running nonstop service between Honolulu and Dallas/Fort Worth.

-The main impediment to success after Braniff's expansion was fuel cost, which increased 94 percent during 1979, coupled with strong competition from larger carriers in both the Domestic and Asia/Pacific Systems.
-For the first time in airline history, fuel costs, which doubled in 1979, exceeded labor as the largest operating cost for airlines.
-Braniff's fuel bill increased from $200 million in 1978 to more than $400 million in 1979, with 25 percent of this increase a result of increased flying but 75 percent was solely due to the rise in fuel costs around the globe.
+The main impediment to success after Braniff's expansion was fuel cost, which increased 94% during 1979, coupled with strong competition from larger carriers in both the domestic and Asia/Pacific systems.
+For the first time in airline history, fuel costs, which nearly doubled in 1979, exceeded labor as the largest operating cost for airlines.
+Braniff's fuel bill increased from $200 million in 1978 to more than $400 million in 1979, with 25% of this increase a result of increased flying, but 75% was solely due to the rise in fuel costs around the globe.

-The expense of the new equipment and the costs associated with the new service and hubs increased Braniff's debt substantially although it was still manageable.
-However, the driving force behind Braniff's problems were the unprecedented rise in fuel costs, which topped 104-percent increase during 1980 and the erosion the company experienced as large carriers such as United, Delta and American along with new low-cost startups began taking Braniffs key routes that were protected prior to deregulation.
-This was the fear that Braniff and other small trunk carriers, such as National Airlines, Western Airlines and Continental Airlines had expressed concern about prior to deregulation.
+The expense of the new equipment and the costs associated with the new service and hubs increased Braniff's debt substantially, although it was still manageable.
+The driving forces behind Braniff's problems, though, were the unprecedented rise in fuel costs, which topped 104% increase during 1980, and the erosion the company experienced as large carriers such as United, Delta, and American, along with new low-cost startups, began taking Braniff's key routes that were protected prior to deregulation.
+This was the fear that Braniff and other small trunk carriers, such as National Airlines, Western Airlines, and Continental Airlines, had expressed concern about prior to deregulation.
 It was now coming true for all of these smaller carriers.
-As an example, Braniff's revenue for 1979 was three times less than American's, which had moved its headquarters to Braniff's hometown, DFW Airport in 1979.
+As an example, Braniff's revenue for 1979 was one-third that of American's, which had moved its headquarters to Braniff's hometown, DFW Airport, in 1979.